 No animal suffers so frequently with inflammation of the bowels as does the dog.
-It is intestines are peculiarly irritable and subject to inflammation.
+His intestines are peculiarly irritable and subject to inflammation.
 A cold temperature is a common cause of the disease.

-SYMPTOMS.-A great thirst, blood-shot eyes, a tender and corded belly; his cries are frequent and pitcous; he avoids food, and looks around at his flanks with lingering gaze, accompanied by a cry or groan.
-Its prevailing cause is exposure to cold, e-peeially after fatigue, or lying on wet stones or grass.
+SYMPTOMS.-A great thirst, blood-shot eyes, a tender and corded belly; his cries are frequent and piteous; he avoids food, and looks around at his flanks with lingering gaze, accompanied by a cry or groan.
+Its prevailing cause is exposure to cold, especially after fatigue, or lying on wet stones or grass.